tdewolff/canvas/README.md

 pp := p.ToPolygon()       // create by flattening p
 pp = p.ToPolygonCoords()  // create from the command coordinates of p

-pp.Smoothen()  // smoothen it by cubic Béziers
+pp.Smoothen()              // smoothen it by cubic Béziers pp.Interior(x, y float64)  // TODO: replace code in Path in Filling
 ```